networknext/next/docs/setup_prerequisites.md

 ## 1. Setup a VPN on Linode

-Create a new linode account at https://linode.com (they have been acquired by Akamai)
+Create a new linode account at https://linode.com

 Select "Marketplace" in the navigation menu on the left and search for "OpenVPN":